 TGm Editor: Please make the changes as shown below to the following paragraph in this section:

 The Neighbor STA ID subfield is an unsigned integer that indicates the identification of the neighbor STA corresponding to this beacon timing information.
 When a mesh peering is established with this neighbor STA, the MSB of this field is set to 0, and the rest of this field is set to the last 7 digits (7 LSBs) of the AID value assigned to this neighbor mesh STA.
-When a mesh peering is not established with this neighbor STA, the MSB of this field is set to 1, and the rest of this field is set to the last 7 digits (7 LSBs, taking the I/G bit as the MSB) of the 48-bit MAC address of this neighbor STA.[#1300]
+When a mesh peering is not established with this neighbor STA, the MSB of this field is set to 1, and the rest of this field is set to MAC_ADDR[42:47] of the 48-bit MAC address of this neighbor STA.[#1300]

 Concealment of GCR transmissions[#1300]